OCA/e-commerce/website_snippet_product_category/README.rst

 #.
 Go to website (backend) > Configuration > Products > eCommerce Categories
 #.
 Create or Edit one
 #.
-You can see two new options "Website Published" and "Category Image"
+You can see two new options "Published in product category snippet" and "Category Image"

 Usage
 =====